suraj-srinivas/suraj-srinivas.github.io/index.markdown

 title: About
 ---

-I am an incoming postdoctoral research fellow at Harvard University where I will work with [Prof. Hima Lakkaraju](https://himalakkaraju.github.io/) at the intersection of interpretability and robustness in deep learning.
+I am a postdoctoral research fellow at Harvard University where I work with [Prof. Hima Lakkaraju](https://himalakkaraju.github.io/) on the foundations of interpretable deep learning.

 Previously, I was a PhD student at [Idiap Research Institute](http://www.idiap.ch/en) & [EPFL](http://epfl.ch/) in Switzerland, where I was advised by [Prof. François Fleuret](https://www.idiap.ch/~fleuret/).
 My PhD thesis on the pitfalls of gradient-based explanation methods in deep learning received the EPFL [thesis distinction award](https://www.epfl.ch/education/phd/edee-electrical-engineering/edee-awards-laureates/) in electical engineering.